What’s not to love about vegetable tacos?

 Use any kind of tortillas you like, they’ll all be delicious with this recipe for vegetable tacos.
 Add some homemade margaritas and you’re golden.

-Roasted parsnip and turnip tacos with kale, black beans, farro, and cashew cheese sauce
+Kale and roasted vegetable tacos with farro and cashew cheese

 - 2 cups of kale